ruedoux/File-Encryption/README.md

 Compilation:
 - Run `python build.py` command

 Development
 -----

-**(!Currently project is WIP!)**

-Project will only build after all unit tests pass.
-All testing is located in src/test directory.
-Library for doing the tests is [gtest](https://github.com/google/googletest).
+Project has built in CI/CD with gtest and cmake so it wont compile unless all tests pass (`src/test` folder) to ensure the program works as expected.